 In 2015 I moved to Edinburgh where I’ve found a warm and welcoming community of storytellers and artists.
 Here I’ve made performances, run workshops, coached storytellers, created performances of my own stories, and used storytelling in teaching.

 In Edinburgh I’ve found audiences of all age groups in all kinds of environments who love to hear stories and learn about the art form.
 I lead storytelling workshops in schools and universities.
 I also specialise in storytelling for language learners and teachers.

 Throughout the last year I have been working on a storytelling collaboration with Danish storyteller Svend Erik Engh.
 Together we’ve created the multi faceted storytelling project GIANTS which we perform and nationally and internationally.

 Storytelling has brought me closer to myself, and our universal human experience.
 Stories tell me about the world and everything in it.
 Stories shape the world as we move forward.
-But most of all, stories have the power to bring immense joy and I hope above all my work brings you some of that.
+But most importantly for me, stories can bring immense joy, and I hope above all my work brings you some of that.